kusonooyasumi/kproxy/README.md

 ### System Requirements/Compatibility

-Currently only available for Windows
+Available for Windows and Linux

 Fuzzing tab requires ffuf to be installed and available via PATH

 ### Installation Steps

-Install exe from releases and run to get started
+Install from releases to get started

 If you are interested in modifying the source code you can clone the repository and run these commands to get started